 This post is about how to write winning proposals on Upwork.
 It includes a step-by-step process and a list of pro tips that will help you get your submission noticed and accepted by clients.
 You may be wondering about the best way to write an Upwork proposal.
 It starts with understanding who you’re talking to and tailoring your message accordingly.
 Know what they want from you so that when they receive your proposal, they’ll feel confident in hiring you for their project.
 If this sounds like something up your alley or has any questions, please comment below.

 Upwork is the leading freelancing website.
 Millions of people worldwide come to Upwork each day looking for jobs, and, as a result, many companies use this platform to secure their workforce.
 Standing out and getting noticed amongst these job seekers can be challenging.
 This post will cover how to write winning proposals on Upwork, so your company stands out and gets noticed.

 Read the Article: What is Freelancing?
 An Introduction to the Pros and Cons.

 Three Steps to Write Winning Proposals on Upwork.

 The first step is to make sure that you understand the job.
 Take the time to read through the entire job posting and make a list of all requirements.
 I like to break these requirements into two categories; mandatory and nice-to-have.

-These are the requirements that are necessary for the job.
-If you cannot fulfill these requirements, then do not bother applying.
+Mandatory Requirements: These are the requirements that are necessary for the job.
+If you cannot fulfil these requirements, then do not bother applying.

 After you understand the job and its requirements, it is time to start your proposal.
 The most important part of your proposal is the first sentence.
 It needs to be a clear, concise statement that will grab the reader’s attention and make them want to keep reading your proposal.

-You should also include a brief description of who you are as an experienced freelancer.
+You should also briefly describe who you are as an experienced freelancer.
 What have been some of your biggest successes?
 How long have you been working on Upwork?
 What makes you the perfect candidate for this job?

 2- Body of your Proposal: